rikuto-oiwa-phys/wannier90/docs/docs/tutorials/tutorial_36.md

     num_iter     = 0
     ```

-    Note that the disentanglement of bands is naturally
-    taken into account by introducing a window function.
     By properly choosing $\mu_{\rm min}$, $\mu_{\rm max}$,
     $\sigma_{\rm min}$, $\sigma_{\rm max}$, and $\delta$,
     one can obtain the Wannier functions *closest* to the initial guesses in